oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Tools/platform_designer_standard/README.md

 ### Board-specific Considerations

-This design is intended to work with the Intel® Arria® 10 SX SoC Development Kit.
+This design is intended to work with the Terasic DE1-SOC Development Board.
 These board-specific configurations are not guaranteed to work with different boards:
-1. Choose `10AS066N3F40E2SG` device to match the devkit
+1. Choose `5CSEMA5F31C6` device to match the devkit
-2. Choose pin `PIN_AM10` to drive the `i_clk` signal
+2. Choose pin `PIN_AF14` to drive the `i_clk` signal
-3. Choose pin `PIN_AR23` to drive the `fpga_led` signal
+3. Choose pin `PIN_V16` to drive the `fpga_led` signal
-4. Choose pin `PIN_AV21` to drive the `reset_button_n` signal
+4. Choose pin `PIN_AA14` to drive the `reset_button` signal
-5. Use `jtag.sdc` from the Intel® Arria® 10 SoC Golden Hardware Reference Design (GHRD) [source code](https://github.com/altera-opensource/ghrd-socfpga).

-## Building the `platform_designer` Tutorial
+## Building the `platform_designer_standard` Tutorial

 > **Note**: When working with the command-line interface (CLI), you should configure the oneAPI toolkits using environment variables.
 > Set up your CLI environment by sourcing the `setvars` script located in the root of your oneAPI installation every time you open a new terminal window.